tBuLi/symfit/docs/fitting_types.rst

     fit = Fit(model, x=xdata, y=ydata, sigma_y=sigma)

+..
+Is this syntax still correct and preferred?

 ``symfit`` assumes these sigma to be from measurement errors by default, and not just as a relative weight.
 This means the standard deviations on parameters are calculated assuming the absolute size of sigma is significant.
 This is the case for measurement errors and therefore for most use cases ``symfit`` was